perrito666/cosoPlayer/README.md

 ## Running

-You need a winamp skin, for now extract it under `./skins/tmp` It is not part of this repo for obvious reasons.
+You need a winamp skin, for now extract it under `./skins/default` It is not part of this repo for obvious reasons.

-then you can just `go run ./main.go ./actions.go`
+then you can just `go build .;./cosoPlayer`

 This is very much ongoing as it is a thing i began during Golab IO (amazing conference in firenze, check it out) as a proof of concept.